I swung my legs as we sat on the

 I kept swinging my legs as you turned to look at me, a smile on your face.
 "Is Miss.
 Gwen stuck?"
 You asked, already knowing the answer.

 "Oh ha ha ha!
 Get me down!"
 I grinned, crossing my arms just

 below my chest.
 You waved your hand in the air as if to dismiss

 "I'm sure my majesty can get down."
 You walked into the forest near by and disappeared.
 I called your name over and over again.

 My thoughts were running wild in my mind.
 Did you really just disappear like that?
 Would you leave me up here?

-I sat up there for another two minutes before slowly climbing down the wall.
+I sat up there for another two minutes before slowly climbing

 Being in this place alone never made me smile, it was creepy when you were with someone.